-A number of communist era landmarks and elements are still visible in the Old Town of Bratislava from the time of the communist rule in Slovakia, although the city has also undergone extensive development during the last decades.
-It has all resulted in a wealth of architectural styles dating to different time periods – and a mix of quirky old streets such as Kapitulská, Bratislava’s oldest street from the 1200s with 15 buildings on the list of cultural and historical monuments, and more modern parts of the city including the iconic hanging minimalistic UFO Bridge (Most SNP Bridge) realised in the years 1967 – 1972, featuring a flying saucer shaped restaurant and an observation deck that provides panoramic views over the Danube and the city of Bratislava.
+A number of communist era elements and landmarks are still visible in the Old Town of Bratislava from the time of the communist rule in Slovakia, although the city has undergone extensive development during the last decades.
+It has all resulted in a wealth of architectural styles dating to different time periods – and a mix of quirky old streets such as Kapitulská, Bratislava’s oldest street from the 1200s with 15 buildings on the list of cultural and historical monuments, and other more modern parts of the city including the iconic hanging minimalistic UFO Bridge (Most SNP Bridge) realised in the years 1967 – 1972, featuring a flying saucer-shaped restaurant and an observation deck that provides stunningly panoramic views over the Danube and the city of Bratislava.
 It is the 7th largest hanging bridge in the world!
-No doubt there are many interesting things to do in Bratislava, including spectacular monuments, symbolic statues, as well as a spectacular castle overlooking the city.
+The cultural things to do in Bratislava include exploring its outstanding monuments, symbolic statues, as well as a spectacular castle overlooking the city.

-Unarguably, the Slovak capital is full of hidden gems, remarkable sites and surprising things to see and do.
-There is a large number of historical buildings and landmarks to be included in a city walk through the streets of Old Town Bratislava – right from the original 14th-century city walls, beautiful churches, the Cubist synagogue building (which is now the only remaining synagogue in the city) to cultural buildings such as the Slovak National Theatre, fabulous museums and stylish palaces.
+Unarguably, the Slovak capital is full of hidden gems, remarkable sites and extraordinary things to see and do.
+There is a large number of historical buildings and landmarks to cover on a city walk through the Old Town of Bratislava – right from the original 14th-century city walls, beautiful churches, the cubist synagogue building (which is now the only remaining synagogue in the city) to cultural buildings such as the Slovak National Theatre, fabulous museums and stylish palaces.
 It is a small European capital with barely half a million inhabitants, but it possesses everything that a capital should have within culture, history and sights.
 Below you will find a description of nine spectacular cultural highlights to include in your Bratislava itinerary.

 Where to stay in Bratislava?
 Hotel Saffron (budget) near the historic Old Town Bratislava, LOFT Hotel Bratislava (mid) 4-star hotel within walking distance of Old Town Bratislava, Radisson Blu Carlton Hotel (top) in a historic building in the heart of the city.